The Latest | Israeli strikes kill 11 overnight in Gaza, including a family of 3 at a refugee camp

 Hezbollah began launching rockets at Israel a day after the war in Gaza broke out with Hamas’ Oct.
 7 attack on southern Israel.
 Since then, Israel and Hezbollah have been trading fire daily in violence that has pushed the region to the brink of wider war.

-TEL AVIV, Israel — The Israeli military said Tuesday it killed two Palestinians who it claimed were attempting to launch a shooting attack toward Israeli communities from the occupied West Bank.
+TEL AVIV, Israel — The Israeli military said Tuesday it killed two Palestinian militants who were attempting to launch a shooting attack toward Israeli communities from the occupied West Bank.

 The military said the two approached the West Bank separation barrier and were killed by Israeli forces.
 The military provided a photo of a rifle it said the men were set to use to carry out the alleged attack.